AI Market Intelligence

 Open-source Skill first: why trust beats SaaS-first launch

-The right launch order is open-source Skill, Docs, Academy, Blog, then MCP Bêta.
+The right order is Skill, Docs, Academy, Blog, then MCP Bêta.
 Selling hosted software before the method is trusted would weaken the project.